 So, I'm very pleased in that the future is bright as we do more and more research.
 I think we're just scratching the surface of what can be done in this area to not only impact the feed safety, to have healthier pigs, but also to impact in nutritional content so that these pigs grow faster and make more money for our farmer owners.

 Kara: This research and development is not just limited to the swine industry.
 This carries over to other industries.

 Gordon: It could impact other species.
 Right.

 Jon: Absolutely.
-And just like Gordon said, I think we're truly at the tip of this iceberg in regard to feed biosecurity.
+And just like Gordon said, I think we're truly at the tip of this iceberg in regards to feed biosecurity.
 We look at all the assets we have across the United States and other countries, these feed mills that we're building and have been built.
 The last thing on anybody's mind when we were putting these assets together was biosecurity.
-So, I think all the way back to how we build the feed mills moving forward, biosecurity is going to be at least on the list where even five years ago it wasn't on anyone's radar.
+So, I think, all the way back to how we build the feed mills moving forward, biosecurity is going to be at least on the list, where, even five years ago, it wasn't on anyone's radar.